Lua - while loop

 A while loop statement in Lua programming language repeatedly executes a target statement as long as a given condition is true.

-The syntax of a while loop in Lua programming language is:
+The syntax of a while loop in Lua programming language is as follows −

 while(condition) do statement(s) end

-When the condition becomes false, program control passes to the line immediately following the loop.
+When the condition becomes false, the program control passes to the line immediately following the loop.

-Here, key point of the while loop is that the loop might not ever run.
+Here, the key point to note is that the while loop might not be executed at all.
 When the condition is tested and the result is false, the loop body will be skipped and the first statement after the while loop will be executed.

 a=10 while( a < 20 ) do print("value of a:", a) a = a+1 end